Academic. Activist. Multispecies ethnographer.

 I received my Bachelor of Arts in Oriental Studies (First Class) and Master of Science in Social Anthropology from The University of Oxford.
 My PhD at Macquarie University was funded by an International Endeavour Scholarship and was awarded the Australian Anthropological Society Best PhD Thesis Prize, the Asian Studies Association of Australia John Legge Prize for Best Thesis in Asian Studies, and the Macquarie University Vice-Chancellor’s Commendation in 2019.
 This research was based on long-term ethnographic fieldwork in rural West Papua, where I examined how deforestation and monocrop oil palm expansion reconfigure the multispecies lifeworld of indigenous Marind communities and their plant and animal kin.

 Prior to my PhD, I worked for international indigenous rights organization Forest Peoples Programme in the United Kingdom and Indonesia.
 I have also undertaken consultancies for United Nations bodies including the Food and Agriculture Organisation and the United Nations Working Group on the Issue of Human Rights and Transnational Corporations and Other Business Enterprises.

-I am keen to forge meaningful collaborations with indigenous and decolonial scholars, artists, and activists in Australia and beyond, towards a better understanding of and relation to, morethanhuman worlds.
+I am keen to forge meaningful collaborations and conversations with indigenous and decolonial academics, artists, and activists in Australia and beyond, towards a better understanding of and relation to, morethanhuman worlds.

 We live in an era in which humans have become the single most influential geological force on the planet.
 This epoch, coined the Anthropocene, is also one of mass species extinction, ecological destruction, and precarious futures for humans and for the myriad other-than-human lifeforms that our existence and wellbeing depend upon.
 Addressing the anthropogenic crisis will require nothing less than recognizing and protecting the morethanhuman worlds that we inherit, inhabit, and eventually pass on.
 Morethanhuman worlds encompass plants, animals, elements, climates, and differently situated human communities that unequally bear the burden of ecological ruin and repair.
 Importantly, morethanhuman worlds invite us to rethink the diverse entanglements of humans with otherthanhuman life, matter, and meaning.
 Making and remaking such morethanhuman worlds requires care, courage, creativity, and collaboration, as we work within and across species lines towards more livable shared futures.